 2155 Commercial Asteroid Mining

 Over the past century, the exploration of asteroids has transitioned from a solely scientific endeavor to a commercially viable operation.
-Early scientific missions to asteroids began in earnest during the mid-21st century, using a blend of chemical rockets and electric propulsion to make the long journey to these small celestial bodies.
-These missions provided us with valuable insights into the composition of asteroids, confirming that a wealth of resources that had been detected by long range spectroscopy was ready to be exploited.
+Early scientific missions to asteroids began in larger numbers during the mid-21st century, using a blend of chemical rockets and electric propulsion to make the long journey to these small celestial bodies.
+These missions showed the composition of asteroids and confirmed the wealth of extractable resources that long-range spectroscopy had already detected.

-In the decades leading up to 2155, the increasing demand for construction materials in high Earth orbit and the growing needs of industries and populations for auto-fabrication inputs and metamaterials have catalyzed a shift in the space economy.
+In the decades leading up to 2155, the increasing demand for construction materials in high Earth orbit and the growing needs of industries and populations for auto-fabrication inputs and metamaterials catalyzed a shift in the space economy.
 Lifting these materials from Earth had become prohibitively expensive at scale, leading to a reliance on lunar mining.
-However, the moon's resources, while more cost-effective than Earth's, have still turned out to be too expensive for large scale construction in orbit.
+However, the moon's resources, while more cost-effective than Earth's, still turned out to be too expensive for large-scale construction in orbit.

 In response, an international consortium of companies, including Star Industries from Ethiopia, Chandra SpaceWorks from India, Celestial Extraction Corp and Andean Sky Mining from South America, with significant involvement from North Star Resources and EuroSpace Materials, began to look beyond lunar mining.
 Their objective was to extract a range of resources from asteroids, including construction materials such as iron, aluminum, and titanium, volatiles like hydrogen, oxygen, and nitrogen for fuel and consumption, water, lithium, trace elements like phosphorus, and rare earths including gold and platinum.